yzyhk904/USB_SampleRate_Changer/README.md

 # V2.0
 * Support "disable a2dp hardware-offload" in dev. settings and PHH treble GSI's "force disable a2dp hardware-offload"
-* Setting r_submix 44.1kHz 16bit mode
+* Setting an r_submix HAL to be 44.1kHz 16bit mode
 * Add "auto" mode for investigating device's environment and guessing best settings